 What I've Done

-Internships and campus involvement as an undergrad at Georgia Tech.
+Jobs, internships, and campus involvement at Georgia Tech.

 I worked on the Bing team at Microsoft.
 I built a real time performance analysis system to assist in diagnosing anomaly root causes for services.